 In a cup or small bowl mix the corn flour with a little cold water.
 Add about a tablespoonful of the cooking liquid from the casserole and mix it well.
 Now stir the thinned cornflour into the meat and vegetables in the pan and heat well, until the cooking liquid has thickened slightly.
 Add the finely chopped spring onions and remove the pan from the heat.

-Now make the avgolémono.
-Break the eggs into a fairly large bowl and mix well with a whisk, a little at a time add small amounts of lemon juice, whisking each one in well before adding the next.
+Now make the avgolemono.
+Break the eggs into a fairly large bowl and mix well with a whisk.
+Bit by bit, add small amounts of lemon juice, whisking in each one well, before adding the next.

 Now start adding spoonfuls of the hot cooking liquid from the casserole a little at a time, whisking continuously.
 Do this with as much of the liquid as possible.